albassort/AVX-512-reST-community-docs/README.rst

 ------------
 The Data here comes in two flavors.

-1. The avx-512.rst file, which is a giant, 8mb file, meant primarily for distribution by copying it directly, and reading it as you program.
+1. The "avx-512.rst" file, which is a giant, 8 MB file, meant primarily for distribution by copying it directly, and reading it as you program.
 This is my personal preferred method.
 This can be found `here <https://raw.githubusercontent.com/albassort/AVX-512-reST-community-docs/refs/heads/main/avx-512.rst>`_.
 2. Sphinx rendered .rst files, hosted in this git. `You can access it here <https://albassort.github.io/AVX-512-reST-community-docs/>`_.
 This file is appended the index.rst.

 Community Additions